 When a Corporate Venture Capital (CVC) invests in a startup, they can aim for two different goals: strategic or financial, according to PWC.
 In order to achieve both kinds of goals, there are some practices they can follow.
 A common mistake that leads to failure is not having a strategy.

-This kind of collaboration brings mutual benefits for both parties.
-While the benefits for the company are pretty clear, startups can benefit from working with experts in the field, brand recognition, a wide network and a stable budget.
+This kind of business collaboration brings mutual benefits for both parties.
+While the benefits for the company are pretty clear, startups can benefit from working with experts in the field, brand recognition, a wide network and a stable budget gained from the corporate venture capital.

-She also talks about external innovation as being an important factor for companies to have access to new ideas and people from the outside, in order to get some fresh out of the box thinking: "By collaborating corporates and startups can achieve much more together than they otherwise would on their own".
+She also talks about external innovation and corporate venture capital as being an important factor for corporate innovation, as well as having access to innovative ideas, and people from the outside, in order to get some fresh out of the box innovative thinking: "By collaborating corporates and startups can achieve much more together than they otherwise would on their own".

 [Related article - The Complete Guide to Partnerships for Startups & Corporations]

-In an interview with Vlad Suteu, Managing Partner at Digital Transformers, he mentions that accelerator programs are great and they bring advantages like engaging with specialists from the industry and being able to benchmark themselves against other companies.
+In an interview with Vlad Suteu, Managing Partner at Digital Transformers, he mentions that business accelerators are great and they bring advantages like engaging with specialists from the industry and being able to benchmark themselves against other companies.
 Moreover, Brad Feld, co-founder of TechStars, also agrees that “learning-by-doing is vital”.

 [Related article - The Ultimate Incubator and Coworking Space List]

 The concept of an “innovation lab” has emerged in the past few years and it is something that companies are looking into when deciding to innovate and broadcast to the world.
-Often referred to as a “Corporate Garage”, there are entire offices geared specifically towards innovation under the umbrella of a large corporation.
+Often referred to as a “Corporate Garage”, there are entire offices geared specifically towards innovation under the umbrella of corporate innovation.

 What is an innovation lab?

-Many innovation labs are open spaces for the public, where customers can visit and take a look at the company’s “cool” innovative ideas and prototypes.
+Many innovation labs are open spaces for the public, where customers can visit and take a look at the company’s “cool” innovative ideas, prototypes, and get a good overview of a companies innovative thinking.

 In the same interview, Kirsner states that he believes the best innovation labs “are trying to do some kind of exploratory work in service of the overall strategy”, meaning that companies should focus on improving their processes and strategies.